Philosophy

 Adventure-Travel: Internal goods pursuit, but structured around external objectives.
 Backpacking, trekking, mountaineering, car camping/hiking, and travel.
 Integrated with my aesthetic tastes: big cities, history, culture, museums, wilderness, inspiring landscapes, nature, varied ecosystems, etc.

-Reading: Practical Philosophy, Effectiveness & Human-Based Strategy, History/Biography/Adventure, & Literature
+Reading: Practical Philosophy, Business, History/Biography/Adventure, & Literature

 Will pursue high involvement and leadership in community organizations.
 Create a SMB Founders’ Roundtable Group.
 For the Chamber of Commerce, join the Red Carpet Committee.
 For PWV, pursue seat on the Board of Directors.